myndatlas/myndatlas.github.io/_notes/Public/Atlas.md

 	- [[Planner]]
 	- [[Bibliography]]
 	- [[Miscellany]]
-	- [[Template List]] - I keep thinking this goes somewhere else, but I don't know where yet.

 3. "Maps of Content" - though I'm not sure how similar these are to others who use this term.
 I am experimenting with these as I get better at wrangling my notes, but two slices I'm currently working with are organised around "Area of Interest" and "Projects".

 [^1]: [Luhmann's Zettelkasten - Wikipedia](https://en.wikipedia.org/wiki/Zettelkasten)